 That’s it, you will now get the option to select an audio source every time you join a meeting.
 Also, by default, your mic will get muted.
 Yes, definitely, you can unmute the mic.

-Windows 11 Volume Mixer is quite good, to silence zoom meetings.
+Windows 11 Volume Mixer is quite good, for silencing Zoom meetings.
 But, if you’re on an older version of Windows then some options you will not get in it.
 Also, you have to go through a few clicks to mute zoom audio output through the volume mixer.
 That’s why I suggest you use EarTrumpet.
 With EarTrumpet, you can control the audio of running apps with one click.

 EarTrumpet adds its own icon to the system tray.
 This means you will get a separate speaker icon.
-By clicking on it, you can change zoom audio without changing computer audio.
+You can change zoom audio without changing computer audio by clicking on it.
 You can also use the mouse wheel to control the audio of apps.

-First, do install the EarTrumpet App from the Microsoft Store.
+First, install the EarTrumpet App from the Microsoft Store.